Riverscapes/RCAT/docs/Documentation/Version_2.0/RCAT/1-Preprocessing.md

 ![manual]({{ site.baseurl }}/assets/images/fragvalley.png)

-- Add a field (type short int) to the split valley bottom feature and name it "Connected".
+- Add a field (type = Short Integer) to the split valley bottom feature and name it "Connected".
 - Make sure you are still editing the split valley bottom.
 - In "Select by Location" select the portions of the split valley bottom polygon that the stream network intersects.
 In the attribute table, change value of the "Connected" field to 1 for the highlighted features.
 - All other features should have a value of 0.
 (If necessary, reverse the selection and give the now highlighted features a value of 0.)